redhat-infosec/priority-intelligence-requirements-dev/README.md

 # Developing Priority Intelligence Requirements @ Red Hat
+- Why we developed the Red Hat PIRs process
+- Step-by-Step Guide to the process
+- Template of the Red Hat PIRs process

 Making educated guesses on what is important and providing a dedicated effort to react to  requests for information from various stakeholders are good drivers for threat intelligence teams at an early stage of their maturity.
 However, if we want to be more confident when setting the scope of a data collection plan or the prioritization of our analytical deliverables, Priority Intelligence Requirements (PIRs) are an invaluable tool.

 ## Why we developed a new process at Red Hat
 Every book or paper on “How to set up a CTI program” will tell you that you need PIRs, but no matter how detailed such a document is, they will rarely tell you how to do it.
-Still, there are a couple of existing approaches, but their fundamental flaw - from our point of view - is the assumption that you can identify the “crown jewels” of your organization and that you understand what type of threat actors could be motivated to attack them.
+Still, there are a couple of existing approaches [^1] , but their fundamental flaw - from our point of view - is the assumption that you can identify the “crown jewels” of your organization and that you understand what type of threat actors could be motivated to attack them.
 This is difficult for larger organizations with diverse and dynamic portfolios of products and services or organizations that have not faced sustained cyber attacks.
 Furthermore, the resulting PIRs based on the existing approaches tend to be quite general, and often are not specific enough for any organization.
 Instead, the process focuses almost exclusively on external threats without clearly defined links to your organization and its assets.

 ## What is the Red Hat approach to the process
 The basic assumption of the Red Hat approach was that part of the process will be a risk assessment exercise designed to help you understand what is important for your organization.
-We also wanted the resulting PIRs to answer WHAT could be attacked, by WHOM and HOW.
+We also wanted the resulting PIRs to answer WHAT could be attacked, by WHOM and HOW [^2] .

 > "If you know the enemy and know yourself, you need not fear the result of a hundred battles"
 > Sun Tzu, The Art of War